Creating a cosy living room

 Lighting can play a big part in making a room feel warm and cosy.
 The yellow glow of the flame, of course, reminds us of big roaring fires, and as an added bonus you can have an autumnal scent like pumpkin or a Christmas cookie candle wafting around your home.
 It can be quite special.

 Lots of physical possessions in a room can cause a feeling of stress and overwhelm.
 Just having lots of stuff around can cause the senses to become overloaded and send a message to the brain that there are tasks unfinished.
 However, it’s vital to adopt the right approach; declutter in bite-size chunks of between 30 minutes and a couple of hours.
 Focus on contained spaces such as a drawer, cupboard or shelf.
-Arm yourself with paper and a pen to make notes of ‘actions’ and designate rubbish, recycling and donation bags
+Arm yourself with paper and a pen to make notes of ‘actions’ and designate rubbish, recycling and donation bags.

 Bare walls tend to allow sounds to echo, making a space feel bigger (not a bad thing), and a little colder.
 Check out art fares, and online for warmer and more colourful pieces of art or prints.
 Wooden frames add a natural and calming touch too.
+Or you can even transform your wall into a beautiful canvas by adding various wall stickers from Aspect Wall Art.

 If you have laminate, wood or stone flooring when the temperatures drop the floor can feel very cold.
 Adding a rug can give an extra layer of warmth to your home, a point of interest.
 Like the art on the walls, it will soak up noise too.